microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-02-07
+1. Fixed a bug in RetrieveFailures command which cause parse action input/output failure.

 2022-12-27
 1. Added prompt confirmation feature for critical operations(Revert, ClearJobQueue).
 2. Fixed a bug when backup files are not existing but still execute the REvert command.